 What we Grow

 Some of the warm season crops produced on the Farm include tomatoes, eggplant, cucumber, squash, beans and peppers.
-Crops that are more vulnerable to pests and disease, such as tomatoes, grow in the high tunnels to provide a more controlled environment for pest and disease monitoring.
+Crops that are more vulnerable to pests and disease, such as tomatoes and strawberries, may be grown in the high tunnels to provide a more controlled environment for pest and disease monitoring.
 The Horticulture Farm also produces blueberries, strawberries, and blackberries, harvested in the warm season.

 Even in the cool season, production at the Farm continues.
 By utilizing the eight high tunnels and two heated greenhouses, production can continue year-round.
 By the time production of warm-season crops slows and comes to an end, cool-season crops have been seeded and planted.
 Kale, lettuce, collards and other greens are grown in succession throughout the fall to ensure that harvests can continue through the winter and spring.